 In literature, role-play lends itself perfectly to texts.
-It enables student teachers to 'bring to life' the characters or situations they are reading about.
-In comprehension and essay writing lessons, students can use role-play to reenact scenes from a text, dramatise topics from literature, re-enact debates on controversial issues.
+It enables pupils to 'bring to life' the characters or situations they are reading about.
+In comprehension and essay writing lessons, pupils can use role-play to reenact scenes from a text, dramatise topics from literature, re-enact debates on controversial issues.

-In science and mathematics, student teachers can use role-play to explore and solve problems.
+In science and mathematics, pupils can use role-play to explore and solve problems.
 The idea of modelling is similar to role-playing, and similar ideas can work.
 Examples for role-play in science and mathematics include:

-- students play an x-y co-ordinate system (showing different locations); - students play different planets in the solar system; - students play different parts of an electric circuit.
+- pupils play an x-y co-ordinate system (showing different locations); - pupils play different planets in the solar system; - pupils play different parts of an electric circuit.